 This was TVXQ’s biggest tour of all time.
 The tour began in November 2017 and lasted until January 2018.
 They brought in over 1 million fans from their 20 shows.
-The tour began in Seoul and concluded in Bangkok in.
-It consisted of 27 shows in total, including stops in Hong Kong, Taiwan, China, Japan, Malaysia, Singapore, Philippines, and Thailand.
+The tour began in Seoul and concluded in Bangkok.
+It consisted of 27 shows in total, including stops in Hong Kong, Taiwan, China, Japan, Malaysia, Singapore, the Philippines, and Thailand.
 The tour was a huge success, drawing over 550,000 fans from all over Asia.
 TVXQ’s “Begin Again Tour” was a historic moment for the group.

 TVXQ – “Time” Tour

 This was TVXQ’s 2nd biggest tour.
-It was for their 6th album “Time”.
+It was for their 6th album “Time.”
 The tour took place in Japan and took place in 5 major concert domes.
 This included the Nissan Stadium, which is Japan’s largest seated stadium.
 They did 18 shows and sold over 890,000 tickets.

 Big Bang – “Alive” Tour

 The 5th concert tour by Big Bang was their 3rd biggest.
-The Alive Tour spanned 4 continents (Asia, North America, South America, and Europe.
+The Alive Tour spanned four continents (Asia, North America, South America, and Europe.
 The tour started in March 2012 and finished in January 2013.
 During this time, they performed in 48 shows, with 41 taking place in Asia.
 The tour sold over 800,000 tickets and played a major role in bringing Big Bang to the global audience.

 Big Bang – Japan Dome Tour